Lyonese/Dashboard-Server/README.md

 The dashboard collects system data and service statuses through simple scripts running on the Debian server.
 This data is then displayed in real-time using JavaScript on a lightweight HTML page.
 It refreshes automatically to keep the information up-to-date without needing manual reloads.

+-System Monitoring
+The dashboard fetches system data from a PHP script (SystemStatus.php) that collects information about CPU usage, temperature, RAM usage, disk usage, and network speeds.
+This data is then displayed in the dashboard.

+-Weather Information
+The dashboard uses the Open-Meteo API to fetch current weather data and a 5-day forecast.
+The weather data includes temperature, weather codes, and descriptions.
+The weather codes are mapped to corresponding icons and descriptions for display.

+-Service Status
+The dashboard checks the status of various services (Pi-hole, Tailscale, Plex, Nextcloud, Navidrome) by fetching data from the SystemStatus.php script.
+The status of each service is displayed with an icon indicating whether the service is active or inactive.

 ## Why It’s Useful

 Running on low-spec hardware, this dashboard provides a quick, at-a-glance overview of my server’s health and essential services.
 It helps me monitor resource usage, check service availability, and stay informed about external factors like weather and currency rates — all from a compact display, saving time and avoiding the need for complex monitoring tools.

+-Comprehensive Monitoring
+The dashboard provides a comprehensive overview of the server's status, including system performance, weather information, and service statuses.
+This allows for quick and easy monitoring of the server's health and performance.

+-User-Friendly Interface
+The dashboard features a user-friendly interface with clear and concise information.
+The use of icons and color-coding makes it easy to quickly assess the status of various components.

+-Real-Time Updates
+The dashboard updates in real-time, providing the most current information about the server's status.
+This ensures that any issues can be quickly identified and addressed.

+-Customizable
+The dashboard can be easily customized to include additional services or information as needed.
+The modular design makes it easy to add or remove components.
 ## Screenshot
 ![Dashboard Screenshot](Screenshot.png)

+-Contributing
+Contributions are welcome!
+Please open an issue or submit a pull request for any improvements or bug fixes.